Hammer and Anvil: Toward a Theory of Backdoors in Federated Learning: Related Work

+Existing works \cite{zhang2022neurotoxin, bagdasaryan2020backdoor, szelkag2025adaptive, krauss2024automatic, krauss2023mesas, xie2019dba, gu2019badnets} have focused on adversaries with limited capabilities, with at most complete control over the weights they submit to the aggregator, and on other malicious clients, if any exist \cite{li2025backdoor}.
+Such adversaries help defenders estimate their robustness against an \textit{average} real-world adversary.
+Such estimates might not apply to a worst-case adversary.
+Also, they do little for \textit{worst-case} security and for studying the limits of backdoor attacks and defenses, as we do in this work.
+Several works have raised concerns about the inadequacy or mismatch to reality of existing threat models \cite{krauss2023mesas, krauss2024automatic, szelkag2025adaptive}, underpinning the relevance of our full-information adaptive adversary threat model.

+Adaptive attacks \cite{szelkag2025adaptive, krauss2023mesas, krauss2024automatic, shejwalkar2021manipulating} have recently emerged and have been shown to be devastating.
+Attackers can leverage the disconnecting and reconnecting process to adapt to the defense used by the aggregator \cite{szelkag2025adaptive}, utilize defense metrics to adjust attack parameters \cite{krauss2024automatic}, or adapt through multi-objective optimization \cite{krauss2023mesas}.
+Adaptive attacks have been shown to break existing state-of-the-art defenses \cite{krauss2023mesas}.
+For poisoning attacks, a similar threat model to our full-information adaptive adversary was studied, and it defeated all Byzantine-robust aggregation methods evaluated \cite{shejwalkar2021manipulating}.
+Our work's empirical study extends their evaluation to backdoor attacks, considering also outlier detection, removal, and combined defenses.
+All current adaptive attacks attack only single-typed defenses.
+Therefore, according to our theory, if well-formed, they must succeed (as they do).

 Few works study defenses against adaptive adversaries.
-MESAS \cite{krauss2023mesas} considers strong adversaries that adapt through multi-objective optimization.
-As a defense, MESAS utilizes a plethora of metrics derived from client updates to identify and discard malicious updates.
-As mentioned in Section \ref{sec:backdoor_fed_learn}, preserving benign accuracy is crucial; however, their evaluation shows that none of their models exceed 66\% benign accuracy on CIFAR-10, which is much lower than federated learning baselines or most of our defended models.
+MESAS \cite{krauss2023mesas} considers strong adversaries that adapt via multi-objective optimization; however, it does not use the benign updates that our attacks leverage.
+As a defense, MESAS utilizes a plethora of metrics derived from client updates to identify and discard malicious updates, functioning similarly to Multi-Metrics \cite{huang2023multi}.
+Unfortunately, MESAS' code is not publicly available; however, if our theory of backdoors is correct, one can defeat MESAS in a similar manner to Multi-Metrics using our full-information adaptive adversary with an optimization-based attack strategy, as we did in Section \ref{subsec:outlier_det}.

-Several other conclusions can be drawn from the MESAS paper \cite{krauss2023mesas}.
-First, while MESAS' code is not available, Krum \cite{blanchard2017machine} performs second best in their evaluation, which motivates us to use it as a baseline.
-Second, while the MESAS authors claim not to have found an attack on their method, they do not evaluate an adaptive attacker as powerful as ours.
-Since the design of their defense is similar to Krum's, and our type of adaptive attack is potent against Krum, we conjecture that our type of adaptive attack is also very successful against MESAS.
-However, we cannot verify this due to the lack of a publicly available implementation.